docsforadobe/after-effects-scripting-guide/docs/general/project.md

 #### Description

-True if Compensate for Scene-referred Profiles should be enabled for this project; otherwise false.
+`true` if Compensate for Scene-referred Profiles should be enabled for this project; otherwise `false`.

 #### Type